iainelder/jest-typescript-example/README.md

 ## Acknowledgements

+Thanks to Felix Owino, who shared a repo like this and steps to create it on [Medium][felix].
+Felix's step-by-step instructions didn't work for me, although I could run his example repo without modifications.
+From his post I learned about the TSConfig bases that I need to get VS Code to understand Jest's magic global imports.

 Thanks to Ivan Dimitrijevic, who posted on [Medium][dimi] with the simplest set of steps I could find that actually worked for me.

 As he says, "When you google about Jest you will find that its popularity lies in the fact that requires zero setup.".
 As he shows, this is false.